apache/spark/docs/sql-data-sources-orc.md

 * Table of contents
 {:toc}

-[Apache ORC](https://orc.apache.org) is a columnar format which has more advanced features like bloom filter and columnar cncryption.
+[Apache ORC](https://orc.apache.org) is a columnar format which has more advanced features like bloom filter and columnar encryption.

 ### ORC Implementation